8bitcoffee/8bitcoffee/README.md

   - Learning new languages, programming and otherwise
 - Currently eyeing a home automation project with a Raspberry Pi solution
 - Ski Patroller fixing up people in the snow ❄️ ⛑️
+- Usually found in flannel
+- Often wandering in the woods

 ## THE STACK!
 <div>